cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 ### Authenticating with the Database

-If the username matches another pattern, the user will be redirected to a standard-looking form login page:
+If the username matches another pattern, the user is redirected to a standard-looking form login page:

 `/src/main/resources/templates/form-login.html`
 ```html